List of submarine and submersible incidents since 2000: Russian B-237 "Rostov-na-Donu" missile attack

 On 13 September 2023, Russian Kilo-class submarine B-237 "Rostov-na-Donu" was struck by a missile during a missile attack in Crimea during the Russo-Ukrainian War, while docked at Sevastopol Shipyard in Crimea.
 The missile that struck the submarine is alleged to be either a Storm Shadow or SCALP.
 The air launched cruise missiles were possibly launched from a Ukrainian Sukhoi Su-24.
 Russia claimed that 10 missiles were fired, of which 3 managed to penetrate the dockyards defences, hitting both the submarine and the landing ship Minsk.

 On 20 September, photos emerged that showed two large holes in the pressure hull.
 Ukraine and outside sources claimed that the two vessels were damaged beyond repair, while Russia's Defence Ministry claimed that both vessels would be repaired and returned to service.
 Casualties are unknown, although Ukrainian officials claimed 24 personnel were injured on the submarine and 62 killed aboard Minsk.

 2024

 Chinese Zhou-class nuclear submarine

 US officials claimed that the first of a new series of nuclear submarines of the People's Liberation Army Navy (PLAN), a Zhou-class submarine, was sunk alongside a pier in Wuhan between March and June 2024 on 26 September 2024.
 PLAN and Chinese officials deny such event had occurred.
-The Chinese Embassy in Washington DC denied knowledge of the incident.
+The Chinese Embassy in Washington, D.C., denied knowledge of the incident.
 The Wuhan pier is not a current known nuclear-powered submarine construction base, as it has previously only been used for diesel-electric/conventionally powered submarines.